Skip to content

 11. Lessons Learned

-What worked well in the response: _
+What worked well in the response: __________

-What could be improved:
+What could be improved: __________

-Preventive measures identified: ____
+Preventive measures identified: __________

 ☐ Evidence attached